1. Mutual Fund Charges

 |Fund with Net Assets worth Rs.
 100 Crores||Rs.
 2.50 for every 100 Crores||2.50%|

 Investors have two options to buy a plan.
 They can either approach the AMC directly or buy one through an intermediary.
 It is cost-efficient to invest in direct funds, that is, buy directly.
 This is because you are exempt from potential commission you might have to shell out to an agent or distributor.
-However, understanding the market, trends and how a specific fund can meet your goals is not everyone’s cup of tea.
+However, understanding the market trends and how a specific fund can meet your goals require plenty of research and market expertise.

 It is better to approach a qualified intermediary for guidance, if you are not market savvy.
-Such plans are regular funds.
+Plans bought this way are regular funds.
 They can be the same fund.
-But since you’re availing professional expertise, the distributor charge you a commission, which gets added to the overall expense ratio.
+However, availing professional expertise means you will have to pay a commission to the distributor.
+This becomes part of the overall expense ratio and pushes it higher.
 Regular plans come with a host of benefits like instant and one-time KYC and convenience.
-This is the reason for the difference in the fee.

 SEBI has mandated a TER limit on all equity and debt funds as given in the table below.

 Average Net Assets Per Week

 |On the balance assets||1.75%||1.50%|

 In a nutshell, expense ratio should be a key metric you as an investor should consider before investing.